yoasif/yoasif.github.io/_posts/2023-06-18-reddit-is-removing-mods-whose-teams-let-their-subreddits-post-NSFW-content.markdown

 >“Moderators incorrectly marking a community as NSFW is a violation of both our Content Policy and Moderator Code of Conduct,” Reddit spokesperson Tim Rathschmidt said to The Verge.
 He declined to comment when asked if Reddit removed the mods.

-Update #2: Less than an hour after the first update, Reddit seems to have put the teams back in place, backpedaling very quickly.
+Update #2: Less than an hour after the first update, Reddit seems to have put some of the teams back in place, (partially) backpedaling very quickly.

 <p>
   <figure>